fwip/mtg_pronouns/reworded_cards.md

 Flying

 {1}, Sacrifice a Spirit: Target opponent reveals their hand.
 You choose a card from it.
-They discards that card.
+That player discards that card.
 Activate this ability only any time you could cast a sorcery.

 Soulshift 4 (When this is put into a graveyard from the battlefield, you may return target Spirit card with converted mana cost 4 or less from your graveyard to your hand.)